nextstrain/ncov/docs/data_submitter_faq.md

 ## Data Submitter's FAQ

-We often recieve questions from data submittors about why their data is not visible on the [Nextstrain SARS-CoV-2 runs](https://nextstrain.org/ncov).
+We often receive questions from data submittors about why their data is not visible on the [Nextstrain SARS-CoV-2 runs](https://nextstrain.org/ncov).
 This short FAQ highlights some of the main reasons why data may not be showing up on Nextstrain.

 ### Sequence Length & Number of N's